Philanthropy at Hebron

 When you support the Academy with a gift to the Annual Fund, you are supporting the mission of the Academy and making a statement about your relationship with the institution.
 We hope that you are giving to something with which you feel deep connection.
 We ask that all members of the Hebron Academy community give early and give generously to the Annual Fund.
 Your gift to the Annual Fund is tax-deductible.

 In considering a capital gift, we ask all donors to maintain their level of support for the Annual Fund as well.
 An institution’s endowment is a key indicator of its financial sustainability and future success.
 Interest from the endowed funds allows additional support for financial aid, faculty recruitment and professional development, academic programming, and facilities improvements.
-It also allows the school the depth and flexibility to respond to urgent and unplanned occurrences, such as the current pandemic.
+It also allows the school the depth and flexibility to respond to urgent and unplanned occurrences.

 Current designations include: